-\paragraph{Inverse functions} Another rather general scheme relies on defining random sets with inverse functions.
-Let $\psi:\XX\to\YY$ be a continuous map from a Polish space $\XX$ to a Hausdorff space $\YY$.
-Continuity of $\psi$ and closedness of singletons in $\YY$ ensure that becomes a set-valued map from $\XX$ to the space $\sF=\sF(\XX)$ of closed subsets of $\XX$.
-Examples of such set-valued inverses arise in the context of quotient spaces in Section~\ref{sec:quotient-spaces-under}, where $\Psi(x)=q^{-1}d(x)=[x]$ is the equivalence class of $x$.
+\paragraph{Inverse functions} Another rather general scheme relies on defining random sets from inverse functions.
+Let $q:\XX\to\YY$ be a continuous map from a Polish space $\XX$ to a Hausdorff space $\YY$.
+The continuity of $q$ and the fact that singletons are closed in $\YY$ ensure that defines a set-valued map from $\XX$ to the space $\sF=\sF(\XX)$ of closed subsets of $\XX$.
+Examples of such set-valued inverses arise in the context of quotient spaces in Section~\ref{sec:quotient-spaces-under}, where $q$ is the quotient map and $\Psi(x)=q^{-1}(q(x))=[x]$ is the equivalence class of $x$.